-To avoid a shutdown, Congress would need to pass all 12 appropriations bills through both chambers and get them signed by the President before October 1.
-This could be done by enacting each bill individually or by packaging them together through an omnibus or minibus.
-On
+To avoid a shutdown, Congress would need to pass all 12 appropriations bills through both chambers and get them signed by the President by the end of the day on September 30.
+This could be done by enacting each bill individually, or by packaging them together through an omnibus or minibus.
+Neither the House nor the Senate has yet acted on a CR for FY 2024, hoping to resolve disagreements over whether discretionary spending levels should adhere to the spending caps enacted in the Fiscal Responsibility Act (FRA) this summer along with the debt limit suspension.
+Supplemental appropriations, including funds for disaster relief and for additional Ukraine support, may be another point of contention as Congress considers a fall CR.
+For more about the status of specific appropriations bills, see Appropriations Watch: FY 2024.

-September 21, the House passed a continuing resolution that would extend current funding levels through December 3 and suspend the debt limit until near the end of 2022.
-Senate action is uncertain, however, due to the lack of needed Republican support for raising the debt limit under regular Senate rules as well as specific funding disagreements, including appropriations for the Iron Dome missile defense system in Israel.
-For more about the status of specific appropriations bills, see Appropriations Watch: FY 2022.

-What is a Continuing Resolution (CR)?
+What is a Continuing Resolution?

 A continuing resolution temporarily funds the government in the absence of full appropriations bills, often by continuing funding levels from the prior year.
 Traditionally, CRs have been used to give lawmakers a short period of time to complete their work on remaining appropriations bills while keeping the government open.
-CRs sometimes apply to only a few categories of spending, but they can also be used to fund all discretionary functions and can be used for an entire year.
+CRs sometimes apply to only certain appropriations, but they can also be used to fund all discretionary functions for as long as the entire year.

-CRs differ from normal appropriations bills in that they often "continue" funding allocations from previous bills at the prior year's rate or through a formula based on the prior year's rate.
-Even when overall funding levels have differed, lawmakers have often simply scaled up all accounts by a percent change in spending rather than making individual decisions on spending accounts.
+CRs differ from normal appropriations bills in that they often "continue" funding allocations from previous bills at the prior year's level, or through a formula based on the prior year's level.
+Even when overall funding levels have differed, lawmakers have often simply scaled-up all accounts by a percent change in spending, rather than making individual decisions on spending accounts.
 However, CRs often do include certain "anomalies," where specific items are increased or decreased to work around some problems that would occur from continuing the previous year's policies, or "policy riders," where certain funding restrictions are specified in order to dictate policy.
 Colloquially, a "clean CR" does not contain policy riders or politically motivated changes to funding levels.